SanteonNL/orca/deployments/azure_bicep/README.md

 # Azure Bicep Deployment
-This Orca deployment targets Azure through Bicep.
+This ORCA deployment targets Azure through Bicep.

 It deploys the following resources: